Trait futures_spawn::SpawnHelper

 To simply run an arbitrary closure and extract the result, you can use

-combinator to defer work to executing on &self
+the future::lazy combinator to defer work to executing on &self.

 returned future will propagate the panic.
 That is, panics will not reach

-and will be propagated to the returned future's poll
+&self and will be propagated to the returned future's poll method if

 queried.